Health Insurance FAQ

 What is a premium?

 You should not always assume that the insurance policy with the lowest premium is best.
-At Selected Benefits, we can help you to evaluate all of the factors involved in choosing a Texas health insurance policy so you can get a policy that is the best value.
-Premiums on insurance purchased through Selected Benefits are the same as premiums on policies placed directly through insurance companies.
+At Selected Benefits, we can help you evaluate all of the factors involved in choosing a Texas health insurance policy so you can get a policy that is the best value.
+Insurance premiums purchased through Selected Benefits are the same as premiums on policies placed directly through insurance companies.

 If you have any questions or concerns about our services, our dedicated support team is here to help.
 Your information is protected under our HIPAA security system, as your confidentiality is our commitment.
 We can trust that your communication with us is both confidential and secure.
 Contact us today and experience peace of mind along with top-notch service.

 We’re Here to Help You!

 If you have any questions or concerns about our services, our dedicated support team is here to help.
 Your information is protected under our HIPAA security system, as your confidentiality is our commitment.
 We can trust that your communication with us is both confidential and secure.
 Contact us today and experience peace of mind along with top notch service.